awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/security_iam_service-with-iam.md

 Every AWS resource is owned by an AWS account, and permissions to create or access a resource are governed by permissions policies\.
 An account administrator can attach permissions policies to IAM identities \(that is, users, groups, and roles\)\.

 **Note**
 An account administrator \(or administrator user\) is a user with administrator privileges\.
-For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 When you grant permissions, you decide who is getting the permissions, the resources they can access, and the actions that can be performed on those resources\.